awslabs/dynamodb-cross-region-library/README.md

 ```

 Use the `--help` option to view all available arguments to the connector executable jar.
 The connector process accomplishes a few things:
-* Sets up a [Kinesis Client Library (KCL)](https://github.com/awslabs/amazon-kinesis-client) worker to consume the DymamoDB Stream of the source table
+* Sets up a [Kinesis Client Library (KCL)](https://github.com/awslabs/amazon-kinesis-client) worker to consume the DynamoDB Stream of the source table
 * Uses a custom implementation of the [Kinesis Connector Library](https://github.com/awslabs/amazon-kinesis-connectors) to apply incoming stream records to the destination table in real-time
 * Creates a DynamoDB checkpoint table using the given or default `taskName`, used when restoring from crashes.
   * **WARNING**: Each replication process requires a different `taskName`.
 Overlapping names will result in strange, unpredictable behavior.
 Please also delete this DynamoDB checkpoint table if you wish to completely restart replication.
 See how a default `taskName` is calculated below in section "Advanced: running replication process across multiple machines".